One third of your life if spent working, amounting to about 90,000 hours. I’m beyond the half-way point now, about 45,000 hours into it.

 You need to master the game of money early in your career.
 It can mean the difference between retiring with financial freedom and just scraping by in your golden years.

 The reason I was able to quit my job and travel the world for 18 months was due to a long history of saving and investing since I was a teenager.
 I learned the basics of investing by watching my dad.
 I learned the merits of frugality from my entire extended family (a family of immigrants).
-These habits resulted in a financial cushion as both my wife and I embarked on our entrepreneurial journeys two years ago.
+These habits created a financial cushion as both my wife and I embarked on our entrepreneurial journeys in 2013-2015.

 What does this mean for you?

 Learn the law of compounding returns.
 Learn the benefits of low-cost index fund investing.
 Invest as much money as possible early in your career.
 Learn tax law and the tax-related benefits of starting a business even if you have a day job.
-In 10–20 years, if done right, you will find yourself in a position of being able to retire early (in your 30s or 40s) if you want to.
+In 10–20 years, if done right, you will find yourself in a position of being able to retire early if you want to.

 If you are in debt, that is a whole different ball of wax.
 Follow Dave’s advice, build a “debt snowball,” and get back control of your life.